lrspeiser/DensityDependentMetricModel/README.md

 ## Precision fits to Gaia rotation curves with DDMM

-We systematically test four functional forms for the enhancement factor ξ(ρ), ranging from simple phenomenological fits to theoretically motivated expressions:
+We systematically test four functional forms for the enhancement factor ξ(ρ), ranging from simple phenomenological fits to theoretically motivated expressions.
+Using our complete sample of 144,000 Gaia DR3 stars with radial coverage from 3.7 to 16.1 kpc, we can probe the transition from the inner disk where baryonic matter dominates to the outer regions where any gravitational modifications become apparent.

 **1. Simple Power Law**: The most basic parameterization uses ξ = 1 + A/(1 + (ρ/ρ_c)^n), where A controls maximum enhancement (typically A=1), ρ_c sets the transition density, and n determines transition sharpness.
 This provides smooth interpolation between regimes but may transition too gradually for Solar System screening.